hypertidy/lazyraster/README.md

 stream just the right amount of pixels to fill it from a GDAL data source.

-If you are interesed or have problems installing this package please just let me know\!
-It’s still early days and very WIP.

 ## Installation

 The package can be installed from Github.